Nicholson Cemetery, Delhi: History

-Nicholson Cemetery is located in Kashmere Gate near metro station and west of Inter State Bus Terminal.
+Nicholson Cemetery is located near the Kashmere Gate area near metro station and west of Inter State Bus Terminal.
 Established in 1857, Nicholson Cemetery is the oldest Christian cemetery in Delhi NCR.
-It was known as the Old Delhi Military Cemetery or Kashmere Gate Cemetery until the early 1900s, when it was named after John Nicholson, a brigadier-general in the British Army.
+It was known as the Old Delhi Military Cemetery or Kashmere Gate Cemetery (because of being just outside of Old Delhi) until the early 1900s, when it was named after John Nicholson, a brigadier-general in the British Army.

 John Nicholson was born on 11 December 1822 in Dublin, Ireland.
 His father, Alexander Nicholson, was a physician.
 The Nicholson family moved to Lisburn, after the demise of Alexander in 1830.
 Nicholson was afterwards sent to the college at Dungannon.
 His maternal uncle, Sir James Weir Hogg, obtained a cadetship for him in the Bengal Infantry.
 He joined for duty at Banaras, and was attached to the 41st native infantry.
 In December 1839, he was posted to the 27th native infantry at Firozpur.
 He served in the First Anglo-Afghan War (1839–1842) and First Anglo-Sikh War (1845-1846), but he was best known for his pivotal role in the Indian Mutiny of 1857 especially during the Siege of Delhi.

 The Indian Rebellion of 1857 began as a mutiny of sepoys of the East India Company's army on 10 May 1857, in the town of Meerut, and soon escalated into other mutinies and civilian rebellions largely in the upper Gangetic plain and central India, with the major hostilities confined to present-day Uttar Pradesh, Bihar, northern Madhya Pradesh, and the Delhi region.
 Nicholson was deputy-commissioner at Peshawar during that time.
 He played an instrumental role during the Siege of Delhi, one of the decisive conflicts of the rebellion.
 The assault of Delhi took place on 14 September 1857, and Nicholson was selected to command the main storming party.
 He was shot in chest by a sepoy of rebellions.
 He was carried to a hospital tent, but after lingering a few days he died of his wounds on 23 September.

 The number of casualties resulted from the Siege of Delhi created the rising demand for a Christian cemetery in the area.
 A new burial-ground was opened in front of the Kashmere Gate, near to Ludlow Castle.
 Nicholson was among the first people who were buried there.
 A white marble slab from the Red Fort was taken to build his tombstone and epitaph on it reads: